Regular Business Hours and Holidays

 NOTE: Neither One-Call of Wyoming nor its Notification Center does the actual work of locating any underground facilities.

-Please be advised that calling One-Call of Wyoming does not affect or impair local ordinances, charters or other provision of law requiring permits to be obtained before excavating.
+Please be advised that calling One-Call of Wyoming does not affect or impair local ordinances, charters or other provisions of law requiring permits to be obtained before excavating.

 The Wyoming Underground Facilities Notification Act requires the operators of underground facilities to pay for the operating costs of the Notification Center.
 Therefore, the services provided by One-Call of Wyoming are FREE of charge to anyone engaged in an excavation.

-- Request initiation of any type of utility services
+· Request initiation OR cancellation of any type of utility service

 TYPES OF TELEPHONE CALLS AND OTHER ELECTRONIC NOTIFICATIONS HANDLED BY THE NOTIFICATION CENTER

-The center primarily accepts and processes five (5) types of calls:
+The center primarily accepts and processes four (4) types of locate requests:

 Current industry best practices for safe excavation require each excavator have a separate locate ticket for the work site to assure the operator of the affected underground facility is aware of every excavator working on a site.

-When requesting location of buried facilities in an area where excavations will take place on several lots, and each lot has a street address, the Notification Center requests a separate locate ticket for each lot or site with an address where ground disturbance will occur.
+When requesting the location of buried facilities in an area where excavations will take place on several lots, and each lot has a street address, OCW best practice and policy, as well as state law, requires that excavators/contractor request a separate locate ticket for each lot or site with an individually assigned address, where ground disturbance will occur.

 Survey requests are for excavation projects that are in the planning stage and for which information on the location of existing facilities is being sought.
-Anyone needing this information may make a request to One-Call of Wyoming, who as the Notification Center will inform the facility operators of that Request (W.S.
+Anyone needing this information may make a request to the Notification Center who will inform the facility operators of such request (W.S.
 37-12-302 (b)).

 (b) (ii) “Emergency” means a sudden, unforeseen occurrence, including a loss of communications, which demands immediate action to protect the health, safety and welfare of the public and to prevent loss of life, health, property or essential public services and advance notice to the Notification Center prior to excavation is impracticable under the circumstances.
 “Emergency” shall include ruptures and leakage of pipelines, explosions, fires and similar instances where immediate action is necessary to prevent loss of life or significant damage to underground facilities or the environment.